 The Applied Behavior Analysis (ABA) Center

-Our program provides Early Intensive Behavior Intervention (EIBI) and other Applied Behavior Analysis (ABA) services to individuals in West Michigan.
+Our ABA program provides Early Intensive Behavior Intervention (EIBI) and other Applied Behavior Analysis (ABA) services to youth who have a diagnosis of autism.
 Evidence-based and individualized interventions and teaching techniques are provided in-home, in our learning center, or in the community, depending on the needs of the individual receiving therapy.
+We serve children and young adults ages 18 months to 21 years of age.

 Eligibility for ABA